Intrinsic antiferromagnetic half-metal and topological phases from the ferrovalley states of the sliding bilayer altermagnets: Discussions

-\textit{More discussions.} We note that uniaxial strain can induce a ferrovalley state in the altermagnet monolayer by breaking the mirror symmetry\cite{fu2025strain}.
-However, altermagnetism is contingent upon the intralayer magnetic coupling among magnetic sublattices, which is sensitive to in-plane uniaxial strain.
+We note that uniaxial strain can induce a ferrovalley state in the altermagnet monolayer by breaking the mirror symmetry\cite{fu2025strain}.
+However, altermagnetism is contingent upon the intralayer magnetic coupling among magnetic sublattices, which is sensitive to in-plane uniaxial stress.
+As shown in the Table.\,S2, the uniaxial stress can lead the system to transition from antiferromagnetism into ferrimagnetism because the $C_{4z}\mathcal{T}$ symmetry between different magnetic sublattice is destroyed by uniaxial stress due to lattice deformation.
 Given that the interlayer magnetic coupling is significantly smaller than the intralayer exchange coupling, sliding engineering is viable as it can preserve the intralayer altermagnetism.
-Previous theoretical work also has reported that external electric field can realize the ferrovalley state\cite{guo2024valley,PhysRevLett.133.056401}, which differs from our work.
+Previous theoretical works also have reported that external electric field can realize the ferrovalley state\cite{guo2024valley,PhysRevLett.133.056401}, which differs from our work.
 Our work proposed an intrinsic mechanism for ferrovalley electronic structures through sliding engineering.
-Without the requirement of an external field, this proposal facilitates the realization of the ferrovalley phase and even the antiferromagnetic half-metal.
+Without the requirement of an external field or uniaxial strain, this proposal facilitates the realization of the ferrovalley phase and even the antiferromagnetic half-metal.

 The sliding engineering provides feasible platform to achieve the antiferromagnetic half-metal and nontrivial topological phase.
 If sliding bilayer fails to open a global gap in one valley, the interlayer distance can be increased to diminish the interlayer coupling, thereby moderately reducing the negative bandgap in this valley.